peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public static readonly PeterO.Mail.MediaType TextPlainUtf8;

- Specifies the media type "text/plain" and the "charset" parameter "utf-8", used for plain text data that may contain characters outside the basic Latin range (U+0000 to U+007F).
+ Specifies the media type "text/plain" and the "charset" parameter "utf-8", used for plain text data that may contain characters outside the basic Latin range (U + 0000 to U + 007F).

   <a id="IsMultipart"></a>
 ### IsMultipart